What is Fry Seasoning? Complete Guide for Perfect Fried Foods

 • McCormick Fried Chicken Seasoning

-• Features: Contains paprika, garlic, onion, and black pepper.
+• Features: Paprika, garlic, onion, and black pepper.

-• Use Cases: Perfect for chicken, vegetables, and seafood.
+• Use Cases: Perfect for weeknight dinners or family gatherings.

 • Kraft BBQ Seasoning

-• Features: Includes brown sugar, smoked paprika, and chili powder.
+• Features: Brown sugar, smoked paprika, and chili powder.

 • Target Audience: BBQ enthusiasts and adventurous eaters.